There is no obligation on employers to pay their employees for this time off, but you are free to choose to do so if you wish.

 - merchant seamen

-- civil servants, if their public duties are connected to political activities restricted under their terms of their employment
+- civil servants, if their public duties are connected to political activities restricted under the terms of their employment

 Time off for study or training

-Employees may request time off work to undertake study or training to enable them to carry out their role more efficiently.
+Employees may request time off work to undertake study or training to enable them to carry out their roles more efficiently.

 An employee can request time off for study or training if:

 - the training helps them do their job better